-Peer reviewed journal articles, peer reviewed conference papers, research books, book chapters and research reports are entered to DRO and for the Higher Education Research Data Collection (HERDC) are processed and entered by administrative staff in the Dean’s Office.
+Peer reviewed journal articles, peer reviewed conference papers, research books, book chapters and research reports are entered to DRO and for the Higher Education Research Data Collection (HERDC) are processed and entered by administrative staff in the Office of the PVC Health.

 Publications should be submitted for entry as soon as they appear in print.

 The annual Higher Education Research Data Collection (HERDC), measures staff and student research output, in order to calculate part of the funding for research awarded to each institution.
 The Deakin Research Online (DRO) repository has been established in order to make Deakin's research highly visible and accessible through a global network of services such as OAIster, ARROW, Google Scholar and Internet search engines.
 All staff and student research publications are now being entered onto DRO, where open access to full text versions can be made possible in most instances.
 Data will be extracted electronically from DRO for the annual Higher Education Research Data Collection (HERDC) submission and to update reports on the University's Research website.

 In order to ensure that all research publications are reported and that the HERDC submission (and resultant income) is optimised, the Faculty of Health publications data, the research publications submission process will be two-fold:

 Categories of output to be reported for the HERDC are research books (A1), book chapters (B1), peer-reviewed journal articles (C1) and peer reviewed conference papers (E1).
 For these categories the submission process is: